menosgeze/Website2/content/_index.md

 # GEZE

-The content of this website is the following:
+Hi all!
+I will be the content of this website.
+I will mainly post two things:
 ![myself](./myself.jpg)
 {{< columns >}}

 ## 1. Summaries
 I will either list links to
-__summaries__ of classes that I have taught, or of book chapters that I have read, or summaries of my daily lessons.
+__summaries__ of books-chapters, classes, topics, etc that I am interested about.
+In part, I am using this website as a self-organization tool.

 <--->
 ## 2. Tutorials.
-I will post either __tutorials__ in my own notation, **links** to __guides__ and self adjustments, and **links** to __Cheat Sheets__ for either video games or software or any kind.
+I will post my 'redo' of great __tutorials__ and __cheat sheets__ (with the credits through links to the original authors.)
 {{< /columns >}}

-## Who I am?
+## Who am I?
-I am a Salvadorean who went from being a _Parking Attendant_ in Universal Studios Hollywood, to be a _Mathematics Ph.D._ from the University of Washington, Seattle in only 12 years.
-I am an ex-Perico (Externado de San Jose), ex-Bruin (UCLA), ex-Matador (CSUN), ex-Husky (UW) looking to transition into a Data scientist position.
+I am a Salvadorean who went from being a _Parking Attendant_ in Universal Studios Hollywood, to a _Mathematics Ph.D._ from the University of Washington, Seattle in only 12 years... maybe not so great for so many more successful people, but I am content with who I am.
+I am an Perico (Externado de San Jose), Bruin (UCLA), Matador (CSUN), and Husky (UW) looking to transition into a Data scientist position.

-The list of links that will appear in the right menu are the sections of this main page, which is located in:

-    /path/to/website/content/_index.md

-The list of links of the left menu are documents listed in:

-    /path/to/website/content/docs